 2) Establish Accurate Lead Scoring

-3) Maintain Sales Visibility into Post-SQL Activity
+3) Maintain Visibility Into Post-SQL Activity

-Most CRMs are able to deliver up-to-date or even real-time information on these post-SQL activities to help ensure sales reps can react appropriately based on lead behavior.
-However, once a lead has been passed to sales, reps should only receive highly relevant information.
+Most CRMs can deliver up-to-today and even real-time information on these post-SQL activities to help ensure that sales reps can react appropriately based on lead behavior.
+However, once a lead is passed to sales, reps should only receive highly relevant information.

 4) Eliminate Duplicate Instances

 Duplication is especially hazardous because it leads to false reporting, compliance issues (which adversely affect deliverability) and, potentially, mixed messaging in your outbound communications.
-So to avoid having multiple instances of a single platform in your software, you need to be sure that both your sales and marketing teams are regularly reviewing their accounts for duplicate records and then deleting them.
-However, you should also create a note in the individual’s CRM record that they reached out multiple times but that you made sure to eliminate the duplicate entry.
+So, to avoid having multiple instances of a single platform in your software, you need to be sure that both your sales and marketing teams are regularly reviewing their accounts for duplicate records and then deleting them.
+However, you should also create a note in the individual’s CRM record that they reached out multiple times, but you made sure to eliminate the duplicate entry.

 5) Integrate with Agility